Latest Micro Focus release empowers organisations with greater data insights

-The updates also expand deployment options for Vertica in Eon Mode, which offers intensive, variable workloads across major cloud and on-premises data centres.
+The updates also expand deployment options for Vertica in Eon Mode, which offers intensive, variable workloads across major cloud and on-premises data centers.

 The latest release brings deeper integration with Python and TensorFlow for unsupervised learning and PMML standard model format for cross-platform compatibility.

 As such, data scientists can continue using Python and TensorFlow while leveraging larger volumes of data and parallelised performance advantages, Micro Focus says.

 Furthermore, Vertica 10 expands deployment and communal storage options for Vertica in Eon Mode.
 This expands public cloud support for Google Cloud Platform (GCP) and Apache Hadoop HDFS as communal storage.

 Following support for Vertica in Eon Mode for Pure Storage FlashBlade, updates to Vertica in Eon Mode for HDFS and MinIO now include more choices for organisations to manage their dynamic workloads with S3 object stores in on-premises and cloud environments, Micro Focus states.

 The expansion of Vertica in Eon Mode is currently available on AWS and now on GCP.